-• Qualified Dividends receive preferential tax treatment as they are taxed as capital gains.
+• Qualified Dividends receive preferential tax treatment as they are taxed as capital gains, provided they meet certain requirements.

 • Non-Qualified Dividends do not receive any additional tax benefit and are taxed as ordinary income.